Space industry of India: Emergence of the private sector

-The Indian space program emerged as an economic sector with government-backed investments with official institutions in the military and civilian administrations over decades of engineering.
+The Indian space programme emerged as an economic sector with government-backed investments with official institutions in the military and civilian administrations over decades of engineering.
 Over four decades, ISRO continued transferring technologies to small and medium enterprises (SMEs), leading to there being over 500 suppliers of various components in 2017.

 India's IT industry started engaging in this sector in the 1990s.
 The Department of Space actively promoted the growth of the sector, leading to the establishment of the manufacturing of various systems.
 Large mapping projects for various civilian and military requirements were outsourced by the government, which drove the growth of India's private space sector.
 However, the private sector still played a supporting role, while the government continued to dominate the space sector.

 In the late 2010s, a large number of startups started to emerge throughout the country with their own proposals and concepts to develop various satellite technologies and rockets.

-A range of initiatives to deregulate the private space sector were introduced by Narendra Modi's cabinet in June 2020, and the Indian National Space Promotion and Authorisation Centre (INSPACe) was established for incubating technology into private firms, known as Non-Government Private Entities (NGPEs) by DOS.
+A range of initiatives to deregulate the private space sector were introduced by Narendra Modi's cabinet in June 2020, and the Indian National Space Promotion and Authorisation Centre (IN-SPACe) was established for incubating technology into private firms, known as Non-Government Private Entities (NGPEs) by DOS.
 NGPEs were included as a crucial part of ISRO's Space Communication Policy draft issued in October 2020.
 As of 2021, a new Space Activities Bill and a space policy are being drafted by NALSAR Centre for Aerospace and Defence laws to regulate space manufacturing and the legal aspects of the industry in India.